kuzminrobin/code_review_notes/cpp_design_bookmarks.md

 The section [Know the Limitations of `memset()` When Initializing](#know-the-limitations-of-memset-when-initializing) shows a particular example of how `bool` can get an unexpected value.

 __What to remember:__
-Avoid Comparing Booleans to `true`.
+Avoid comparing Booleans to `true`.
 Prefer comparing to `false` (`== false`, `!= false`) or comparing like this: `if(boolVar)`, `if( ! boolVar)`.

 __How to automate catching this:__